Land Acknowledgment for Bard College in Annandale-on-Hudson

 Developed in Cooperation with the Stockbridge-Munsee Community

-In the spirit of truth and equity, it is with gratitude and humility that we acknowledge that we are gathered on the sacred homelands of the Munsee and Muhheaconneok people, who are the original stewards of this land.
+In the spirit of truth and equity, it is with gratitude and humility that we acknowledge that we are gathered on the sacred homelands of the Munsee and Muhheaconneok people, who are the original stewards of the land.
 Today, due to forced removal, the community resides in Northeast Wisconsin and is known as the Stockbridge-Munsee Community.
-We honor and pay respect to their ancestors past and present, as well as to Future generations and we recognize their continuing presence in their homelands.
-We understand that our acknowledgement requires those of us who are settlers to recognize our own place in and responsibilities towards addressing inequity, and that this ongoing and challenging work requires that we commit to real engagement with the Munsee and Mohican communities to build an inclusive and equitable space for all.
+We honor and pay respect to their ancestors past and present, as well as to future generations, and we recognize their continuing presence in their homelands.
+We understand that our acknowledgment requires those of us who are settlers to recognize our own place in and responsibilities toward addressing inequity, and that this ongoing and challenging work requires that we commit to real engagement with the Munsee and Mohican communities to build an inclusive and equitable space for all.

 The Master Plan

 The significant historic contexts and themes relevant to the development of the Bard campus from a local, regional, and national perspective are explored in detail in the Preservation Master Plan for Bard College, which was created in December 2008 and covers the following time periods:

 - Prehistory of the Hudson River Valley (c.
 12,500 BCE – c.
 1600 CE)

 - Early 18th-Century Estates and Local Farms (c.
 1790–1835)

 - Episcopalian Ideals and the Growth of Theological Education (c.
 1850–1920)